Motor racing-Hamilton wants Ferrari to do more in fight against racism

 "I think a lot of people don't know what the problem is," added Hamilton, who has set up a commission to push for equal opportunity and more diversity in motorsport.
 "Some people deny there is a problem."

-There was no immediate comment from Ferrari, whose race on Sunday lasted about 20 seconds until Sebastian Vettel and Charles Leclerc collided.
+Ferrari, whose race on Sunday lasted about 20 seconds until Sebastian Vettel and Charles Leclerc collided, said the team strongly supported diversity and equal opportunities.

+"Equality of treatment and opportunity is not simply about the essential principle of equity," Ferrari CEO Louis Camilleri said this month when the company was awarded an equal pay certificate.

+"It is a fundamental pillar to attract, retain and develop the finest talents to foster innovation and our long term growth."

-Vettel has knelt alongside Hamilton before both races, however, while Leclerc remained standing but with 'End Racism' on his shirt.
+Vettel has knelt alongside Hamilton before both races while Leclerc remained standing but with 'End Racism' on his shirt.

 "Formula One left us the choice to express ourselves in the way we wanted," Leclerc said.
 "It was clearly written on our shirt to end racism, which is the main message we want to pass through."